Affordable funerals: Cremation costs in Seattle?

 • A temporary urn (to return the cremated remains to the family)

-The fees for the death certificate and cremation permit are ‘cash advances’ and are an extra fee added to most direct cremation packages.
+The death certificate and cremation permit fees are ‘cash advances’, an extra fee added to most direct cremation packages.

 Additional costs may be incurred or option for a residential removal, additional mileage (if outside a service area), extended storage (if cremation cannot be performed after a mandatory waiting period), oversize cremation fee (for individuals weighing over 300 lbs) and the selection of a cremation urn.